Sir (1993 film)

-Sir is a 1993 Indian Hindi-language romantic drama film directed by Mahesh Bhatt starring debutant Atul Agnihotri and Pooja Bhatt in the lead roles, with Naseeruddin Shah playing the title role.
-Paresh Rawal and Gulshan Grover play the main villains.
+Sir is a 1993 Indian Hindi-language crime drama film directed by Mahesh Bhatt starring debutant Atul Agnihotri and Pooja Bhatt in the lead roles, with Naseeruddin Shah playing the title role.
+Paresh Rawal and Gulshan Grover play the villains.
+The core plot is based on the 1967 British film To Sir, with Love, about a teacher attempting to help and reform troubled students, with Bhatt turning it into an action-drama with the additional element of the Mumbai underworld.
 The film was remade in Telugu as Gangmaster, with Rajasekhar.

 Plot

-Mumbai-based college lecturer Amar Verma (Naseeruddin Shah) lives with his wife, Shobha (Soni Razdan), and 6-year-old son, Kunal.
-When a war breaks out between gang lords Veljibhai (Paresh Rawal) and Chhapan Tikli (Gulshan Grover) alias Jimmy, a number of innocent bystanders fall victim, one of whom is Kunal.
+Mumbai-based college lecturer Amar Verma lives with his wife, Shobha, and 6-year-old son, Kunal.
+When a war breaks out between gang lords Veljibhai and Chhapan Tikli alias Jimmy, a number of innocent bystanders fall victim, one of whom is Kunal.
 This devastates the Verma family.
 Shobha walks out on Amar, who then devotes his life to his students.
-Many years later, when he finds out that a student, Pooja (Pooja Bhatt), has a problem of stammering, he decides to help her.
+Many years later, when he finds out that a student, Pooja, is afflicted by stammering, he decides to help her.
 He finds out that she is the only child of gangster Veljibhai.

 Amar meets with Veljibhai, discusses the gang-war scenario, then meets with Chhapan Tikli and does the same.
 Amar gets the gangsters to agree on a truce so that he can take Pooja and the rest of the students on a field trip to Bangalore.
 Amar will soon find out that neither Veljibhai nor Chhapan Tikli has any intention of keeping any truce.
 As the two dons engage in a fight to the finish, it seems that Amar may well have jeopardized his own life as well as the lives of Pooja and the other students.
-An additional complication arises with Pooja falling in love with her classmate Karan (Atul Agnihotri) and wishing to marry him against the wishes of her father.
+An additional complication arises with Pooja falling in love with her classmate Karan and wishing to marry him against the wishes of her father.